 4. Let simmer on med low for a few minutes, stirring occasionally.

 5. Brush cast iron large skillet with olive oil, coating the edges too.
-Lay tortillas down and brush tops of tortillas with a little oil.
+Lay tortillas down and use a cooking brush to brush tops of tortillas with a little oil.

 7. Carefully crack the eggs and place them in the indentions.
 Sprinkle eggs with salt and pepper, and if you want, crumbled cheese, and place in the hot oven.
 Check after 10-12 minutes.
 Cook until egg whites are white and yolks are to your desired doneness.